-Since Florida Polytechnic is a new campus and institution with an overwhelmingly undergraduate enrollment, all existing and planned on-campus housing is intended for undergraduate students, with no specifically designated graduate or married housing.
+Due to the fact that Florida Polytechnic is a new campus and institution with an overwhelmingly undergraduate enrollment, all existing and planned on-campus housing is intended for undergraduate students, with no specifically-designated graduate or married housing.
+The University's primary focus is on first year student housing.
+In addition to engaging in partnerships to develop on-campus housing, the University will continue to promote accessible off-campus housing to provide alternatives for students.